Wallpaper Hanging Guide

 Our paper is Mural Style - simply enter the height and width of your wall(s) which require covering on the product page and you will be given an instant price.
 Wallpaper is supplied in strips up to 62.5cm wide.

-All wallpaper is printed to order, please allow up to 7-10 days for your wallpaper to printed especially.
+All wallpaper is printed to order in London.
+Please allow up to 7-10 days for your wallpaper to printed especially.

 Choose from two styles:

 - Classic Paste the Wall

 Wallpaper hanging information is supplied in good faith but without guarantee.
 Site conditions are beyond our control.
 We highly recommend having your wallpaper hung professionally.

 Our Peel n’ Stick paper will stick to almost any surface and can even be used on textured walls.
 We however do not recommend the paper be hung on newly plastered/unfinished walls.

 Our wallpaper is printed Mural Style - you will have a mockup emailed to you unique to your order showing you how many strips your wall covering(s) is/are made up of and which to begin with.
 In most cases you will start with the most narrow strip on the far left of the area you are covering.

 - Start at the top of the strip to be applied and pull down approximately four to six inches of the backer and crease it.